Ndutaw/alx-low_level_programming/0x00-hello_world/README.md

 the C file will be saved in the variable
-The output file should be named the same as the C file but with the extension .s instead of .c compiles a C file and creates an executable name cisfun and will be saved in the variable
+The output file should be named the same as the C file but with the extension .s instead of .c compiles a C file and creates an executable name cisfun and will be saved in the variable C program that prints Programming is like building a multilingual puzzle followed by a new line, use function puts and program should end with the value 0